apdev/apdevblog.com/source/_posts/2016-05-15-aws-lambda-learnings.markdown

 ## What to use for deployment?

 I went with [node-lambda](https://github.com/motdotla/node-lambda).
-I haven't really test the alternatives. node-lambda does what I needed (deploy the function).
+I haven't really tested the alternatives. node-lambda does what I needed (deploy the function).
 Their ENV variables handling is nice.

 ## At scale

 If you're expecting a lot of traffic you might want to contact AWS support to increase API Gateway and Lambda limits.

-Lambda is smart in reusing the spawed Lambda nodes.
+Lambda is smart in reusing the spawned Lambda nodes.
 So if your Lambda function executes relatively fast (~300ms, typical for API requests) and the traffic is moderate the default Lambda limit (100 concurent Lambdas) should be fine.

 ## No gzip